GeoWebCache/geowebcache/documentation/en/user/source/rest/masstruncate.rst

 Truncate parameter set
 ++++++++++++++++++++++++++++++++++++

 Checks the layer ``points`` for cached tiles that are not accessible to its current parameter filters and truncates them.
 Depending on the Blob Store used, this may be considerably faster than using a regular truncate job.
+The File System blob store in particular can use directory deletes which are usually much faster than having GeoWebCache traverse all the tile files to delete them individually.
+Depending on the OS/File System a traverse may be done, but it will usually be significantly faster than an application can manage.

 .. code-block:: xml